Guide to Studying Sports Science

-- Sport science is a relatively new academic discipline, but one that is taken extremely seriously and which has recived serious funding.
+- Sport science is a relatively new academic discipline, but one that is taken extremely seriously and which has received serious funding.
 Advances in technology and medicine are breaking ground every day.

 - Sports scientists are a profession in high demand - the job market is very good.
 As technology involves and the need for athletes to get any extra edge becomes more acute, your skills will be valued.

-- This is a degree with a welath of career options and paths along which one may specialise.
+- This is a degree with a wealth of career options and paths along which one may specialise.
 Sports Science grads may become coaches, psychologists, agents, personal trainers, or work in sports government.

 - If you are a sports fan, then working in it every day, no matter what sport it is, would be a dream job.
 Sports science puts you right at the heart of it, with placement opportunities galore.

 - Courses are assessed via a variety of ways.
 You are assessed principally via written and practical exams, practical reports, presentations, class tests, and a final research dissertation.
 In most courses, the first year is an introductory year with no bearing on your final degree score.